 The most important of these literary figures is undoubtedly Sir Walter Scott whose romantic depictions of a bygone Scotland left an indelible imprint on the public’s imagination.
 Sent to stay at his grandfather’s farm at Sandyknowe as a young boy, Scott was immediately entranced by ballads recounting ancient legends and tales of the dramatic exploits of Jacobite heroes.

 Read any of Scott’s stirring novels or epic poems and it’s impossible not to be swept away by his passionate love of storytelling and myth which was ignited by the rich culture of the Scottish Borders.

-Another Scottish Borders native who incorporated his love of the region into his books was John Buchan.
-Best remembered for his fast-paced thrillers such as The Thirty-Nine Steps which later became a popular Hitchcock film, the John Buchan Way which goes through the Tweed Valley encompasses the writer’s favorite beauty spots such as the summit of Cademuir Hill.
+Another Borders native who incorporated his love of the region into his books was John Buchan.
+Best remembered for his fast-paced thrillers such as The Thirty-Nine Steps which later became a popular Hitchcock film, the John Buchan Way which goes through the Tweed Valley takes in the writer’s favorite beauty spots such as the summit of Cademuir Hill.